The Wizard Nebula in Cepheus

 It should come as no surprise that my personal best image of the Wizard Nebula was captured using a one-shot-color cooled astronomy camera, with a duo-narrowband (Ha + OIII) filter in place.
 A camera with TEC (thermoelectric cooling) is advantageous as is can dramatically reduce read noise on the sensor.

-The constellation Cepheus, where the Wizard resides, resides between the constellations Cassiopeia and Cygnus.
+The constellation Cepheus, where the Wizard resides, is between the constellations Cassiopeia and Cygnus.
 In the Northern hemisphere, the deep-sky objects found within this area are well photographed by backyard astrophotographers.
 Click on the star map below for the location of the Wizard Nebula.

 Constellation Cepheus